apache/orc/site/_docs/java-tools.md

   * data - print the data of an ORC file
   * json-schema (since ORC 1.4) - determine the schema of JSON documents
   * key (since ORC 1.5) - print information about the encryption keys
-  * merge (since ORC 2.0.1) - merge multiple ORC files into a single ORC file
+  * merge (since ORC 2.0.1) - merge multiple ORC files into one or more ORC files
   * meta - print the metadata of an ORC file
   * scan (since ORC 1.3) - scan the data for benchmarking
   * sizes (since ORC 1.7.2) - list size on disk of each column